JoaquinAmatRodrigo/skforecast/docs/README.md

 Skforecast is developed according to the following priorities:

-+ Fast and robust prototyping.
++ Fast and robust prototyping. :zap:
-+ Validation and backtesting methods to have a realistic assessment of model performance.
++ Validation and backtesting methods to have a realistic assessment of model performance. :mag:
-+ Models must be deployed in production.
++ Models must be deployed in production. :hammer:
-+ Models must be interpretable.
++ Models must be interpretable. :crystal_ball:

 ## Installation